-I wear protective eyewear whenever I get on my bike.
+I armor my eyes whenever I get on my bike.
 This wasn’t always the case.
 But after too many close calls, I saw the light.
 It’s two eyes to a customer, tops, and I don’t want to lose even one.

-In the photo below, the little guy on the right is wearing Bausch & Lomb amber shooting glasses, made of photochromic safety glass.
-These were the first glasses I wore when cycling, a relic of my skeet shooting days, and while they’re excellent for their intended purpose, they’re not very good for bicycling.
+In the photo below, the little guy on the right is wearing Bausch & Lomb amber-tinted shooting glasses, with photochromic lenses.
+These were the glasses I wore when I first started cycling again, a relic of my skeet-shooting days, and while they’re excellent for their intended purpose, they’re not very good on the road.
 They sit high on the face, where they get in the way of my helmet.
-And they’re very heavy, with curved metal bows that dig into my ears when I’m leaning forward and down on the drops.
+And they’re very heavy, with curved metal temples that dig into my ears when I’m leaning forward and down on the drops.

-Morgan (who’s vain and likes his cycling cap) shows off a pair of clear plastic Uvex safety glasses which wrap around to protect the sides of the face.
-Next to him, leaning on the box, is a second pair of Uvex safety glasses but with mirrored gray lenses.
+My other model — he’s the dude with the cycling cap — is wearing a pair of wraparound Uvex safety glasses with clear lenses.
+Next to him, propped up on the box, is a second pair with mirrored gray lenses.
 Like the Boutons, the Uvex glasses have polycarbonate lenses.
-The gray Uvex lenses are not as dark as the Bouton smokey lenses, and cut glare in all but the brightest environments.
+The gray Uvex lenses aren’t quite as dark as the smoky Boutons, but they do the job, cutting glare in all but the brightest environments.

 - Straight bows

 - Tint according to conditions

 A few words by way of explanation: Impact-resistant lenses protect you from flying debris, and if they wrap around your face, so much the better — though this may exacerbate any fogging problem.
 They’ll also help you if you go over the bars.
 (Provided you’ve tied your glasses on with some sort of safety strap, that is.)
 Straight bows easily slide under the straps of a helmet.